Preparing your Oral/Poster Presentation

 June 22-25, Cluj-Napoca, Romania.

 Your presentation will be either oral or poster.
 This year at IV’25 all papers, including oral presentations, will have a poster for more personal interactions.
 In addition, each poster session will begin with a short Poster Spotlight presentation.
-Each author will have 1 minute to highlight their poster (using a single slide submitted according to the instructions: to be updated).
+Each author will have 1 minute to highlight their poster (using a single slide submitted according to the instructions presented below).

 Oral presentation